bvargo/katirc/README.md

 ## Requirements

-Exact versions are documented in `requirements.txt` so they should only be a virtualenv and
+Python 2 is required to run KatIRC.
+Exact versions of libraries are documented in [requirements.txt](requirements.txt).
+To install locally, use virtualenv and run `pip install -r requirements.txt`.

-    pip install
+On a Debian-based system, you will need the following packages to use virtualenv and pip to install locally:

+- python-virtualenv
+- python-dev
+- libffi-dev (required for OpenSSL support)

-away.
-If installing manually, you'll need:
+If installing manually without pip, you will need:

 - Python 2
 - [Twisted](http://www.twistedmatrix.com/).
 Ensure that twisted-words is